NVIDIA-AI-IOT/jetbot/docs/getting_started.md

 #### 1. Get the parts from the [bill of materials](bill_of_materials.md).

+???+ hint
-> You can also start from one of the pre-bundled [third party kits](third_party_kits.md).
+    You can also start from one of the pre-bundled **[third party kits](third_party_kits.md)**.

 #### 2. Follow the [hardware setup](hardware_setup.md)

+???+ hint
-> If you are using a third party JetBot kit, follow the manufacture's assembly instruction.
+    If you are using a third party JetBot kit, follow the manufacture's assembly instruction.

 #### 3. Follow the [software setup](software_setup/docker.md)
 #### 4. Run through the [examples](examples/basic_motion.md)